 As a student of Government & Politics will learn about, and engage in, political debates and study how decisions are made within the British, US and international frameworks.

-Students take four modules across the Sixth Form.
+Students take three modules across the Sixth Form.

 There is a trip to the UK Parliament and you will be encouraged to attend masterclasses; the department has also run trips to Brussels and Washington DC.